 Parque Itzamna is surrounded by the row arcades that house restaurants, souvenirs, and convenience stores, and even once ice cream shop.
 Here you can also buy some street food like marquesitas or elotes, grilled Mexican street corn.

 Located near the convent, Parque 5 De Mayo is home to the shop called Hecho a Mano (Made by Hand) where you can buy traditional arts and crafts such as hats, textiles, and guayabera t-shirts.
 Around the park, you can also find individual stands with souvenirs and food.

 Izamal is home to several Mayan ruins, and Kinich Kakmo is the most magnificent of all of them!

 Located on the northern side of Izamal along Calle 27, this ancient Mayan pyramid is the best spot to watch the sunset in Izamal and get a panoramic views of the entire city surrounded by the lush jungle.

-Originally dedicated to the God of the Sun (it is translated as “Sun-eyed Fire Macaw”), this 115-foot pyramid is a definite must-stop when you visit Izamal, Mexico.
+Originally dedicated to the God of the Sun (it is translated as “Sun-eyed Fire Macaw”), this 115-foot pyramid is a must-stop.
 One of the largest pyramids in the country, Kinich Kakmo was built between 400 and 600 AD, and it measures nearly 600 square feet.